 This easy cracker toffee is surprisingly easy to make and requires just 20 minutes or so of hands-on time.
 The part I find most difficult is simply waiting for it to chill enough to eat!

-- Prepare the pan.
-Line a pan with parchment paper, then add a layer of saltine crackers.
+• Prepare the pan.
+Line a pan with parchment paper, then add the saltine crackers in a single layer.

 Tips for Success